Big businesses like Amazon support tax for King County, but questions about Seattle, suburbs remain

 This year, Sawant has launched a new “Tax Amazon” campaign, calling for a Seattle tax that would raise as much as $500 million per year, citing a recent report by McKinsey & Company that recommended an additional $450 million to $1 billion in annual spending on homelessness.
 At the same time, Seattle Mayor Jenny Durkan has worked behind the scenes for a countywide measure which she has said could instead raise up to $121 million per year.

-For the moment, House Bill 2907 has widespread backing from the labor movement and social-service organizations.
+In the coming days, lawmakers are likely to discuss tweaking the tax rate and exemptions in House Bill 2907.
+For the moment, however, the bill has broad backing from the labor movement and social-service organizations.

 “We need a regional approach” to combat homelessness, the Washington State Labor Council wrote in a letter Tuesday, joined by unions that represent home healthcare workers, hospital workers, public school teachers, truck drivers, janitors, firefighters, supermarket workers and others.
 “We need the Legislature to allow counties like King County to address the growing crisis.”